-Mushroom Masala is an easy and delicious restaurant-style Indian curry recipe made with onions, tomato, mushrooms, peas (matar), and spices cooked in an Instant Pot pressure cooker with pot-in-pot rice.
+Mushroom Masala is an easy and delicious restaurant-style Indian curry recipe made with onions, tomato, mushrooms, green peas (matar), and spices cooked in an Instant Pot pressure cooker with pot-in-pot rice.
 This mushroom curry is vegan, gluten-free, low-carb, and can be made keto-friendly.

 Jump to:

-How to clean Mushrooms?
+How to Clean Mushrooms?

 Use a damp cloth/paper towel or a soft mushroom brush to wipe each mushroom, to remove any dirt or black spots—clean one mushroom at a time.

 If you don't have time to clean them one by one, lightly rinse them for a few seconds with cold water, drain the water, and pat them dry with a clean towel.
 Then, mushrooms are ready for use.
-Always ensure to use organic mushrooms.
+Always use organic mushrooms.

 Mushroom Masala Recipe Ingredients